-The word Zhu in Chinese means little hut, or place, so CamZhu roughly tanslates as Cam's Place.
-The focus of the artwork involves Chinese characters and my writing tends to be inspired by the orient.
+The word Zhu in Chinese means little hut, or place, so CamZhu roughly translates as Cam's Place.
+The focus of the artwork involves Chinese characters or esoteric symbols and my writing covers a range of topics.

 I am a digital artist, blogger and very occasional poet.
-I make digital art usually involving Chinese written characters in some way.
+I make digital art usually involving abstract patterns, symbols and/or Chinese written characters.
 Based in London, UK, I currently work full time for a social landlord and devote my free time to writing and artwork.
 You can see what I've been working on lately here.

 Last year I finished writing a journal style memoir of six months solo travel in South-East Asia.
 Available to buy as an ebook called 'Transiting':

 My son was 100 days old on Friday.
 My Chinese in-laws dressed him up in gold bracelets and a red and gold chain necklace, for the first time in his short life he looked bling.
 It made me think of how we make not only all of the big decisions for him, but also the[…]

 Last Sunday was the first day I got out of the house and went on a run since the birth of my son three months ago; a period of time, which, despite everyone telling me has gone really fast has felt like at least a year.
 I managed fifteen minutes running, probably not even enough[…]

 The importance of symbols cannot be underestimated.
 A good logo is part and parcel of any visual branding strategy.
 Well, I’m going to make something like a logo for a new project of mine, which involves sending my thoughts out into the world at a much slower pace than the rapid information highways of cyberspace[…]

 We all have an internal ranking system where we put the happenings in our lives into hierarchies of importance to us, which includes rating the profundity of certain events.
 Specific and circumstantial happenings come to determine how we structure the narratives we use to present ourselves to the world.
 They also influence decisions of how[…]